 2124 Control Systems II.
-(4) Prerequisite: INT 2114
+(4) Prerequisite: INT 2114 with a grade of "C" or better or consent of instructor.

 This course is a continuation of Control Systems I with special emphasis on application of applied skills along with new skills to develop instrument process controls.
 The student will be given a process to develop the appropriate instruments, needed diagrams, utilizing various controlling processes and demonstrate loop troubleshooting techniques.
 Three lecture and two lab hours per week.